Introduction | History of Idealism | Subjective Idealism | Transcendental Idealism | Objective Idealism | Absolute Idealism | Other Types of Idealism

 Friedrich Schelling also built on Berkeley and Kant's work and, along with Hegel, he developed Objective Idealism and the concept of the "The Absolute", which Hegel later developed further as Absolute Idealism.

 G. W. F. Hegel was another of the famous German Idealists, and he argued that any doctrine (such as Materialism, for example) that asserts that finite qualities (or merely natural objects) are fully real is mistaken, because finite qualities depend on other finite qualities to determine them.
 Hegel called his philosophy Absolute Idealism (see the section below), in contrast to the Subjective Idealism of Berkeley and the Transcendental Idealism of Kant and Fichte, both of which doctrines he criticized.
-Although he took some of Kant's ideas seriously, Hegel based his doctrine more on Plato's belief that self-determination through the exercise of reason achieve a higher kind of reality than physical objects.
+Although he took some of Kant's ideas seriously, Hegel based his doctrine more on Plato's belief that self-determination through the exercise of reason achieves a higher kind of reality than physical objects.

 Another German Idealist, Arthur Schopenhauer, built on Kant's division of the universe into the phenomenal and the noumenal, suggesting that noumenal reality was singular whereas phenomenal experience involves multiplicity, and effectively argued that everything (however unlikely) is ultimately an act of will.